louisejones101/Radstone-livery-stables-Milestone1/README.md

 ### Contact page

 The final page that is available to the user directly is the contact page.
-This has the title of the page and a sentence suggesting the user contacts the stables if they have any questions.
-This is in a banner style with the background colour the same as the footer on the page.
-The main body of the page has a slightly transparent background image to provide a bit of interest to the page.
+This has a title banner in the same colour as the footer for consistency.
+The main body of the page has a slightly transparent background image to provide a bit of interest.
 On top of this image are two card columns.
 The first column contains a contact form with clear labels for the users first name, surname, email and a text box to add a message.
 The user must enter something in each box of the form in order to be able to send the message using the submit button.

 <br>